udnie/dots/README.md

 ## Changes
 **September 2021:**
+**Runs on Linux.**
+I wanted to see what it would take and the answer was very little effort but no plans to make it a habit.
+I used VirtualBox, as recommended by Martin Fitzpatrick as the VM of choice.
+After downloading and installing Ubuntu I gradually came to realize that no matter how many more times I downloaded and installed PyQt it was going to land in the python3.8 directory.
+So I ran Dots in python3.8 with no problems other than having vsc display it full size.
+Done.

 See **keys.pdf** for the current key assignments and hopefully some clarity.
 I added a **45 degree** toggle to pathMaker and changed the **half path** function to evenly distribute the new points.
 It looks better that way, uses less data though it may alter the path slightly.
 In dropCanvas, selecting screen objects will now be outlined by an actually visible lime green boundingRect.
 Lastly, I posted a remake of the last video I created in DotsJavaFx, **Tableau 2018**, recreated now in DotsQt as **Tableau 2021**, which was sort of the idea and why I spent the last two years writing in PyQt.
 I've included the code for wings in DotsSideCar.
 Two videos follow, **Tableau 2021** <https://youtu.be/h70MO0V7CNw> and **DotsQt Wings** <https://youtu.be/HtOaDZfeCzg>